Automobile Repossession Lawyer in Queens

 - Filing for bankruptcy (thereby triggering the automatic stay, which prevents your lender from selling your vehicle during the bankruptcy process).

 If you have the opportunity to defend yourself in court, you may be able to argue that your lender hasn’t followed proper repossession protocol.
 They may, for example, have “breached the peace” during the repossession process by taking your car from a closed garage or even threatening you with violence.
 The repossession could also be invalid if your lender failed to sell the car in a commercially reasonable manner, meaning they sold it for far less than the fair market value.
 Finally, they might have waited too long to sue you, exceeding the applicable statute of limitations.
+Also, if they are suing you, can you wipe the debt out in bankruptcy due to an automobile repossession.

 Bring Your Case to the Law Office of Seni Popat